chrispham0502/PackageTrackingApp/README.md

 <img src="https://i.imgur.com/8XOocI1.png" width="400" height="175">

-The app will retrieve the and show you all the tracking information of your package.
+The app will retrieve and show you all the tracking information of your package.

 <img src="https://i.imgur.com/irv8lgV.png" width="400" height="500">